 - What’s the target audience?

-If you’ve successfully executed the event before, make sure to include pics and videos from past events!
-If you’ve got some positive feedback from attendees about how much they loved it, definitely include that in your deck.
+If you’ve successfully executed an event like this before, make sure to include pics and videos from it!
+Especially if you’ve got some major positive feedback from attendees, definitely include that in your deck.
 Brands love to see the success you’ve had in the past with hopes that you can bring that positive success to their brand as well.

-A great sponsorship deck can open many new doors to success, and having a sponsor secures you, not only a steady source of income to fund all your ideas, but also a whole new breed of fans that might not of heard of you otherwise.
+A great sponsorship deck can open many new doors for you as an artist, and having a sponsor secures not only a steady source of income to fund all your ideas, but also a whole new breed of fans who may have never heard of you otherwise.

 The more insight you have into the mind of who you’re pitching to guarantees you a higher chance of being accepted.
 This might seem like a lot, but don’t stress too much.
 Believe in yourself, and your hard work will pay off.